 These days we are blessed with good quality chocolate bars.
 Thank goodness for that.
 Here are a few you might not have come across.
-When you’ve read my review, you may, or may not think they’re worth seeking out.
+When you’ve read my reviews, I hope you’ll think some of them are worth seeking out.

 Montezuma’s Sea Dog

 I’d been given a bar of dark chocolate some time ago, Montezuma’s Sea Dog.
 I loved the colour of the packaging and the idea of the unusual flavour which was lime and sea salt.
 I kept it safe and sound wondering if I should cook with it or just savour it in its entire choclolatiness.
 Then I forgot about it.

 Whilst I was working from home recently, however, I had that “I need chocolate” kinda feeling.
 I remembered the bar, had a rummage and found it.
 Well, no more thoughts of cooking with it, it was destined for immediate consumption.

 Montezuma’s have been making organic chocolate for the past 11 years.
 Started by husband and wife team, Helen and Simon Pattinson they have grown from their first small shop in Brighton to selling their products around the UK and online.
 I have tried a number of their bars over the years, some I’ve really enjoyed and others not so much.

 Sea Dog Chocolate Bar Review

 (71%) – Ecuadorian cocoa solids, sugar, vanilla, sea salt, lime oil.